 To qualify for ranking points and transfer credit, courses must satisfy the required semester hours and descriptions.
 Please note that BIO 165 & 166 must be completed at the same college or university to transfer.
 Applicants completing BIO 168 & 169 are not restricted to taking both anatomy/physiology courses at the same college or university.
-Since BIO 163 is the preferred curriculum course, students taking the two-part sequence (BIO 168/BIO 169 or 165/166) should be aware that the two grades are averaged and multiplied by five credit hours to calculate an equivalent BIO point total.

 Please note that if a course is substituted for points, it does not guarantee that it will count towards graduation.

 Accepted students must confirm the course substitution with their program department chair during their first semester in the program.

-2. Related Experience Points (Academic Points & Health Related Training):
+2. Related Experience Points (Academic Points & Health Related Training)